aitormorais/TrabajoFinGrado/README.md

 ```sh
 python bot.py
 ```

-Note: _For more information, please refer to the [Django documentation](https://www.djangoproject.com/start/)._
+once the bot is active, you should search in telegram for the following name : **@TFGImagen_bot** if the website is active and the bot is active you can start using it.
-[Telegram documentation](https://core.telegram.org/bots/api).
+Note: _For more information, please refer to the [Django documentation](https://www.djangoproject.com/start/), [Telegram documentation](https://core.telegram.org/bots/api).